 Open all year

-The entrance to the Abbey grounds is through the Shirehall Museum and Tourist Information Centre in Common Place.
+The entrance to the Abbey grounds is at the Shirehall Museum and Tourist Information Centre in Common Place.

-The Abbey Grounds and Museum are open daily throughout February, at weekends in March, and daily from April to the end of October.
+The Abbey Grounds and the Shirehall Museum are open daily throughout February, at weekends in March, and daily from April to the end of October.

 Note that the The Abbey house is not open to the public.

 For further information, visit the Walsingham Abbey website.
 Or visit our local Tourist Information Centre at the Abbey Grounds entrance at the Shirehall Museum (open daily from April to the end of October 11am-4pm) tel.
 01328 820510 or the Walsingham Estate Office on 01328 820259.